πŸ‡©πŸ‡ͺ

 Entry essentials

-• Bring a Type C adapter for hotels
+• Bring a compact power strip for hotels

 • ATM fees vary by bank